ahlstromcj/seq66/README.md

         *   Changing playlist setting enables Session Restart button.
         *   Removed coloring of record-style and -mode buttons.
         *   Refactoring quantization alterations for future upgrades.
-Added an option to jitter the notes in the seqedit.
+Added an option to jitter the notes in the seqroll.
+        *   The usual raft of bug-fixes.
     *   Version 0.99.7:
         *   Issue #110 follow-ons:
             Cannot save tempo (BPM) in Windows when